History of St Kilda: Later military events

-The islands took no active part in World War II during which they were completely abandoned, but there are three aircraft crash sites from that period.
+The islands took no active part in the Second World War during which they were completely abandoned, but there are three aircraft crash sites from that period.
 A Beaufighter LX798 based at Port Ellen on Islay crashed into Conachair within 100 metres of the summit on the night of 3–4 June 1943.
 A year later, just before midnight on 7 June 1944, the day after D-Day, a Sunderland flying boat ML858 was wrecked at the head of Gleann Mor.
 There is a small plaque in the kirk dedicated to those who lost their lives in this accident.
 A Wellington bomber crashed on the south coast of Soay at some point in 1943.
 It was not until 1978 that any formal attempt was made to investigate the wreck, and its identity has not been absolutely determined.
 Amongst the wreckage a Royal Canadian Air Force cap badge was discovered, which suggests it may have been LA995 which lost during a flight on 28 September 1943.

-In 1955 the British government decided to incorporate St Kilda into a missile tracking range based in Benbecula, where test firings and flights are carried out.
+In 1955 the UK Government decided to incorporate St Kilda into a missile-tracking range based in Benbecula, where test firings and flights are carried out.
 Thus in 1957 St Kilda became permanently inhabited once again.
 A variety of new military buildings and masts have since been erected, including the island's first licensed premises, the 'Puff Inn'.
 The Ministry of Defence leases St Kilda from the National Trust for Scotland for a nominal fee.
 The main island of Hirta is still occupied all year round by a small number of civilians working in the military base there.